Exclusively for sale direct from owner via Creative Property Marketing!

 Very viable option for a B&B or guest house business

 Because the main house has three entrances and two reception rooms plus kitchen, it would be very easy to create a great B&B if this is preferred to self catering holiday rental accommodation.
 There is enough room for the owner to have private indoor and outdoor accommodation and sufficient space for guest bedrooms and guest bathrooms plus outdoor and indoor dining for B&B guests.
 Without much effort, an additional bathroom could be installed in the separate ground floor living accommodation of the guest cottage to create another guest bedroom with en-suite.
 In the main house, it would even be possible to put in a bar and offer evening meals if this is a business model that a buyer prefers.
-The very warm micro climate of Barranco del Sol offers a March to December holiday season for paying guests.
+The very warm micro climate of Barranco del Sol offers a year round holiday season for paying guests.
 With the installation of solar panels, the pool could also be heated.

 Swimming pool & pool terrace

 ♦ The swimming pool is impressive it is 8M x 4M but also has a very large additional area given over to lazy Roman steps down into the water.
 This makes the pool feel very impressive.
 It is currently a chlorine pool.

 ♦ Pool side covered dining area is huge and ideal for alfresco dining.
 The table is built of concrete and then tiled on top.
 Above the table is a very secure metal structure with a roof (22M2) that provides full shade from the midday sun and it is high enough to allow the air to travel well underneath it.